DoctorJohn/django-expo-notifications/README.md

 ### Receipt Check Delay

-Expo recommends to check the receipts of push notifications after some delay.
+Expo recommends checking the receipts of push notifications after some delay.
 This gives Expo time to process the push notifications and generate receipts.
 The default delay is based on the value used in the official [Expo Server SDK for Node](https://github.com/expo/expo-server-sdk-node).
 Feel free to adjust this setting to your needs: